MiladKetabGhale/Modular-Trustworthy_STV_Programming/README.md

+Please note that the contributors are improving this framework further.
+If you wished the test the software, git clone any commit made before Dec 15th 2018.:wq

 This repository hosts a modular framework for STV Calculi.

 To obtain executable Haskell program that correctly computes election results for some input ballots, you need to do the following instructions;